-Scott Boyle recreates a sense of place and emotion, with shapes, color, texture, and balance.
+Scott Boyle recreates a sense of place and emotion, with shapes, color, texture, continued above on next column to the right | and balance.
 At an early age Boyle was recognized to have an unusual ability to draw and his parents seized the opportunity by providing private art lessons at the early age of seven.
 He was fortunate to have been influenced by a rich heritage of traditional Indiana painters from Beech Grove.
-Today Boyle strives to capture the harmony and continued on Page 21 continued from Page 20 essence of beauty in the world around us representing familiar vistas in North Carolina and beyond.
+Today Boyle strives to capture the harmony and continued on Page 21 essence of beauty in the world around us representing familiar vistas in North Carolina and beyond.